Dictionary of Revolutionary Marxism

 “When Lehman fell, we learned just how vulnerable shadow banking was: a global run on the system brought the world economy to its knees.” —Paul Krugman, “Out of the Shadows”, Op-Ed column in the New York Times, June 19, 2009.

 [While it would indeed be more rational of the bourgeoisie to thoroughly regulate investment banking and other types of “shadow banking”, the absence of this regulation was not the reason for the financial crisis which struck so hard in 2008, nor will such regulations prevent this sort of crisis in the future, as Geithner, Krugman, and bourgeois economists in general imagine.
-They can’t understand or admit that such crises are inherent developments of the capitalist mode of production. —S.H.]
+They can’t understand or admit that such crises are inherent developments of the capitalist mode of production. —Ed.]

 SHAHEED